London Underground A60 and A62 Stock: Withdrawal

 The stock survived in engineering use as a Rail Adhesion Train until March 2018, when it too was scrapped, giving the stock a total life of 57 years.
 It had been last used in December 2017, when it had developed a fault and repairs were deemed unnecessary, as it was planned to be scrapped after the end of the year anyway, being replaced by a D78 stock unit.

 The night of 24 May 2018 was the final time an A stock unit ran under its own power on the London Underground network.
 Set 5234/6234/6235/5235 worked train 710 from Neasden Depot to Ealing Common Depot.
 The set was subsequently removed from the adjacent London Transport Museum depot at Acton Town by road for disposal on 17 and 18 July 2018.

-The stock outlasted many former British Rail EMUs: the Scottish Class 303 managed 43 years, the Class 309 Clacton Express units 38 years and British Rail Class 312 only 28 years.
-The former Southern Region 4CIG and 4CEP managed 46 and 49 years respectively.
-The stock was one of Britain's longest-serving types of train, although falling short of the service length of the ex-1938 Stock, which were still in use on the Isle of Wight 81 years after construction at the time of their withdrawal in 2021, the Class 487 units which pushed through to just under 53 years, or the 81 years of Glasgow Subway rolling stock between 1896 and 1977.
-A Stock may be outlasted by the Bakerloo line 1972 Stock.